aljoschua/dotfiles/README.md

 rm -rf ~/.config/dotfiles
 ```

-## Install script
+## Installation Of Dotfiles And Programs
 This script is designed to install programs I use as well as install this repository.
-It does not make sense for you to run this, but you could to something similiar for yourself.
+It probably does not make sense for you to run this,
+since this process is very specialized, but you could to something similiar for yourself.
 See [.config/install](.config/install) for further information.
 ```bash
 wget -O- rb.gy/g7akux|sh